Skydio/revup/docs/upload.md

 : Optionally specifies a relative topic for this topic.
 Each topic can have at most one relative topic.
 Commits in this topic will be cherry-picked on top of the branch for the relative topic, and the pull request will be created targeted to the relative topic's branch.
-The first commit of a relative topic must appear before the first commit of specifying topic.

 **Branches:**
 : Optionally specifies base branches for this topic.
 Base branches are long